 Following, it was agreed to assess the degree of sustainability on county level.
 This encompasses 11 counties and 3 urban districts along the German Wadden Sea coast.
 As the data is quite easily accessible, the elaboration of a time series is envisaged.
 In parallel, some municipalities in the coastal region of Lower Saxony were analysed with a number of specific indicators to describe sustainable development on local level as far as possible.

 Data compilation and data assessment were part of a two-years project, co-financed by the “Niedersächsische Wattenmeerstiftung”.
 The final report “Development and Analysis of Sustainability Indicators” is available as pdf-download.

-The indicator set is a tool for the WSF to communicate the developments in sustainability with so-called indexes to the Forum members for discussing the developments, for politicians and decision-makers in the Wadden Sea regions and municipalities to know about the sustainability development trends.
-The tool will deliver annual information about the progress or regress of sustainability of the defined regions, including information about specific weaknesses and strengths.
+The WSF indicator set was a tool for the WSF to communicate the developments in sustainability with so-called indexes to the Forum members for discussing the developments, for politicians and decision-makers in the Wadden Sea Regions and municipalities to know about the sustainability development trends.
+The tool delivered annual information about the progress or regress of sustainability of the defined regions, including information about specific weaknesses and strengths.

 LEVEL 2 measures are based on a scoring system with regard to assessments of the indicator values in level 3.
 A positive, neutral or negative score is given for each of the 16 main objectives, i.e. whether the status or trend is positive, neutral or negative with respect to the given objective.